It is interesting to observe in people how their energy and freedom of movement increases after scar tissue treatment.

 5-10% require a third or subsequent treatment

-DISCLAIMER: PRACTITIONERS DO NOT DIAGNOSE AND DO NOT REPLACE THE CARE OF YOUR VETERINARIAN OR DOCTOR
+DISCLAIMER: PRACTITIONERS DO NOT DIAGNOSE AND DO NOT REPLACE THE CARE OF YOUR DOCTOR